hejsekvojtech/hackintosh/README.md

 ## OpenCore Configuration

 **[OpenCore](https://github.com/acidanthera/OpenCorePkg.git)** (0.5.8) - the base EFI structure

+### config.plist

+SMBIOS: Spoof as `iMacPro1,1` (Generate with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)) - we spoof our machine as an iMac Pro 2017 because it is the closest one to our setup spec wise.
+You can also try `MacPro7,1` (Mac Pro 2019) which however supports Catalina and newer

+### Drivers

 * Removed
    - Everything except 'OpenRuntime.efi' - _We don't need the rest at all (legacy or Intel specific drivers that might break the EFI for AMD systems)_

-### config.plist

-SMBIOS: iMacPro1,1 (Generate with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS))

-### Drivers

-**ApfsDriverLoader.efi** (from AppleSupportPkg 2.1.6) - Allows us to see APFS partitions

 **[AppleSupportPkg](https://github.com/acidanthera/AppleSupportPkg)** (2.1.7) - implements HFS+ support
 * Removed